 Uribe, who is currently in the senate, rose to political prominence in the early 1980s as a close friend of Fabio Ochoa, the patriarch of the Ochoa clan that helped form the Medellin Cartel.

-The former president has been accused of criminal activity with the cartel and supporting the paramilitary groups that were formed by Escobar associated in the 1990s ever since before he became president in 2002.
+The former president has been accused of criminal activity with the cartel and supporting the paramilitary groups that were formed by Escobar associates in the 1990s, many years before Uribe became head of state in 2002.